dmytrovoytko/llm-bookclub/README.md

 ![docker-compose up](/screenshots/docker-compose-01.png)

 2. I put all initialization scripts to `start_app.sh` which starts automatically in `streamlit` container.
+To be honest it was quite challenging to make it wait for services started, looks like it works.
 Alternatively you can initialize ElasticSearch and PostgreSQL manually by running `bash init_db_es.sh` ("plan B" if something unexpected happens).

 * to ingest ...